TRys8/Energy-Benchmarking-Philadelphia-Muni-Buildings/README.md

 The information below is an email we received from the Department of Energy with some general details on the project:

-o Make municipal energy consumption data interesting for people to look at
+*Make municipal energy consumption data interesting for people to look at

-o We talked about simplifying the data for public use which falls under this goal
+*We talked about simplifying the data for public use which falls under this goal

-Â· Provide some sort of time element to the data so that people can easily see trends
+*Provide some sort of time element to the data so that people can easily see trends

-Â· Highlight energy-efficient buildings, maybe show a comparison between top performers and low performers
+*Highlight energy-efficient buildings, maybe show a comparison between top performers and low performers

-o This could be a place to mention energy efficiency projects, or other reasons why a building is a top performer
+*This could be a place to mention energy efficiency projects, or other reasons why a building is a top performer

-Hereâ€™s the data we have right now: Â· Currently public benchmarking data: https://www.opendataphilly.org/dataset/building-energy-benchmarking
+Here's the data we have right now:
+*Currently public benchmarking data: https://www.opendataphilly.org/dataset/building-energy-benchmarking

-Â· Benchmarking data visualization tool: http://visualization.phillybuildingbenchmarking.com/#/map
+*Benchmarking data visualization tool: http://visualization.phillybuildingbenchmarking.com/#/map

-Our inventory of data that weâ€™re soliciting feedback on to see what else we should make public (feel free to add comments!): http://www.phila.gov/data/inventory/#inventory/?view_42_filters=[%7B%22field%22%3A%22field_216%22%2C%22operator%22%3A%22is%22%2C%22value%22%3A%2255cdf2756c2aa0dd678e61bd%22%7D]&view_42_page=1
+Our inventory of data that we're soliciting feedback on to see what else we should make public (feel free to add comments!): http://www.phila.gov/data/inventory/#inventory/?view_42_filters=[%7B%22field%22%3A%22field_216%22%2C%22operator%22%3A%22is%22%2C%22value%22%3A%2255cdf2756c2aa0dd678e61bd%22%7D]&view_42_page=1